Josie Gibson

+Early life

+Daughter of Mandy Gibson, Josie is the eldest of six siblings (three brothers and three sisters).
+She is originally from South Gloucestershire and attended Brimsham Green School in Yate.

 Career

 In 2010, Gibson entered the Big Brother house.
 Throughout her stay, she received five nominations for eviction, and never faced the public vote.
 She entered into a romantic relationship with fellow housemate John James Parton and upon leaving Big Brother, the couple confirmed that they were dating.
-On Day 66 of Big Brother 11, Josie was selected by the other housemates to receive a ticket to the final.
+On Day 66 of Big Brother 11, Gibson was selected by the other housemates to receive a ticket to the final.
 On Day 77 of Big Brother 11, she was announced as the winner with 77.5% of the public vote; the highest percentage out of any other Big Brother series.

 After an interview with Davina McCall, she confirmed she was going to take part in Ultimate Big Brother, then re-entered the Big Brother house 18 minutes later.
 On Day 3 of Ultimate Big Brother, Gibson walked out of the house, while other housemates were nominating.
 It was confirmed that she was not returning to the Ultimate Big Brother house.
 She was reunited with Parton seconds after breaking out, as he was at the Big Brother compound recording a message for her.
 Her fellow housemates shared their sadness after her exit, with Ulrika Jonsson crying and eventual winner Brian Dowling predicting that she would have won if she had stayed.

 In October 2010, she and John James Parton appeared in a one-off fly on the wall show following their lives together called Josie and John James: What Happened Next.
 In May 2011, she appeared in three-part reality TV series There's Something About Josie.
 Also in 2011, she split up with John James Parton.